-As part of our community Town and Gown program, courses are open to the general public for the nominal charge of \$25.
+The Town and Gown program allows members of the general public to sit in on Marietta College courses for the nominal charge of \$50 per course.
+Additional course fees may also apply.
 Enrollment is contingent upon space availability in the course and approval of the instructor.
-Students enrolled under the Town and Gown program do not take examinations nor meet any of the other academic obligations of the course.
-No grade is awarded and no record is kept of the enrollment.
+Because Town and Gown participants are not formally enrolled students and do not pay standard tuition and fees, course involvement is limited to classroom participation.
+Neither a Marietta College network account nor College ID will be issued and access to online class materials will not be available.
+Persons enrolled under the Town and Gown program do not take examinations nor meet any of the other academic obligations of the course.
+No grade is awarded and no formal academic record is kept of the enrollment.
+Town and Gown forms are available from the Records Office.
+All Town and Gown fees are non-refundable.